Mike Bossy, Islanders great, 4-time Cup champion, dies at 65

 Bossy danced on his skates the same way after his 50th goal in 50 games, but so many other times, his reaction was more muted simply because he scored so much and so often, more than almost anyone in the long history of the NHL.

 The Hockey Hall of Famer died Thursday night of lung cancer.
-Bossy was 65.
+He was 65.

 “Though containing him was the obsession of opposing coaches and checking him the focus of opposing players, Bossy’s brilliance was unstoppable and his production relentless throughout his entire career,” NHL Commissioner Gary Bettman said Friday.
 “He thrilled fans like few others.”